Ok, enough with the pleasantries. Let’s get down to brass tacks.

 2. Huggies ~ 26 cents ea

 Made by Kimberly-Clark, Huggies competes for the same high-end brand name market as Pampers.
-This is my least favorite diaper, but many seem to like it alright.
+This diaper is not my favorite, but many seem to like it.
 Like Pampers, these diapers contain chlorine.
 Huggies also contain latex and fragrances.

 Huggies makes Little Snugglers for newborns, which are very similar to Swaddlers.
 Huggies Snug & Dry has an elastic waistband for a tighter fit.
 Little Movers are size 3+ for bigger, more active babes.
 Bottom line: I think you can do better.